nandrian-usc/california-coronavirus-data/README.md

 bokeh serve --show .\case_tracker.py
 ```

-Wait until page is opened in browser.
+Wait until page is opened in browser or open <a href="http://localhost:5006/case_tracker">http://localhost:5006/case_tracker</a>

 7. Browse data in the charts by selecting from dropdown and date picker.